10 Inspiring Lessons from Best Negotiators in the World

 4. Theodore Roosevelt

 Teddy Roosevelt is well known for many things; his “Citizen in a Republic Speech” is one of the most famous in American history.
 He also famously delivered a 90-minute speech soon after he was shot by an innkeeper in 1912.
-“It takes more than that to kill a bull moose,” he reassured his audience, referring to the name of his Progressive independent party.
+“It takes more than that to kill a bull moose,” he reassured his audience, referring to the name of his Progressive Independent party.

 Roosevelt was just that – as stubborn as a bull moose, unwilling to budge on the issues that were important to him.
 He also was famed for his soft side – in fact, his act of mercy toward a wounded black bear on a hunting trip made him the subject of jokes in the press and led to the creation of the “Teddy Bear.”